In-Vitro Fertilization (IVF) Side Effects at Each Stage

 Stage 2: Stimulation

-The next step is the injection phase.
-You’ve heard about it and aren’t looking forward to it.
-It’s okay – we get it.
-Let’s break it all down and understand what you can expect.
+The next stage of IVF is the injection phase.
+You’ve likely already heard about this part (and likely aren’t looking forward to it).
+That's okay – we totally get it!
+Let’s break it all down to understand what you can expect.

 What happens?

-During this phase, your side effects may become increasingly more noticeable as you reach the egg retrieval.
+During this phase, your side effects will likely become increasingly more noticeable (and potentially uncomfortable) as you near the date of your egg retrieval.
+Here are the most common side effects IVF patients report experiencing:

 - Headaches